Lameguy64/liteload/README.md

 ## Changelog
+**Version 1.3 (09/28/2019)**
+* Updated debug patch activation logic.
+Now writes 4 nops from 0xC000 instead of 3 for the new debug monitor patch of PSn00bDEBUG.

 **Version 1.2 (07/19/2019)**
 * Ported to PSn00bSDK, reducing the loader size from 38KB down to 18KB.
 * Patch binary and ROM building guides updated for ARMIPS.